Matador Machine

 1971 from American Motors

-You probably never have heard of one.
-Most people haven't, even long time AMC fans.
+One of AMC's rarest muscle cars...most AMCers never heard of one.
 AMC's brilliant advertising department had a funny slogan for the new Matador body style in 1971 with "The Nicest Car You've Never Seen!" as the public was caught off guard by this new model, which replaced the Rebel Series (1957-1970).
-They also had the full lineup for 1971 touting what would you do?
+They also had the full lineup for 1971 touting "what would you do if you had to compete with Ford, GM & Chrysler?" plastered in the front of new AMC Dealer catalogs

 Many parts were shared with Ambassador Series platform however, so tooling was kept at a minimum, which was important, as AMC was in financial trouble in 1970 for a number of reasons, including a general strike that cost them production of 36,000 cars; slow selling 1970 models still on dealership lots (exceptions were new Hornet Series and late intro April/1970 Gremlin) and the acquisition of Jeep from Willys Corporation for $40 million, a lot of money in 1970.
-So now you know why some models did not sell worth a crap in 1970 and 1971.
+So only cars really moving were AMC's Bread & Butter models like Hornet, Gremlin & Ambassador.

-So how, or why, did a Matador Machine come into existence if the previous year, the Rebel Machine sold only 1936 units?
+So how, or why, did a Matador Machine come into existence if the previous year, the Rebel Machine sold only 1936 (or 2306, depends on who you talk to) units?
 It seems, that customers were still interested in a intermediate muscle car from AMC.
 So AMC offered a performance package called "Go Machine" for those who were willing to take them up on it.
+There was no printed ads for this.

 The "Go-Machine" was a $373 option on Matador hardtops with the 360V8 and $461 with the 401V8; which included, 4V carb, dual exhausts, handling package, power discs, E60X15 Polyglas tires w/raised white letters, 15X7 styled steel wheels (Machine rims) and spacesaver spare.
 No scoop or stripe kit as seen in my original photo below.
-Remember, after the initial 1000 1970 Rebel Machines were built in white with the r/w/b strip kit, you could get a Machine in ANY regular production color, including the last year Big Bad colors.
-To check out a slew of Rebel Machines in red, white and blue and solid colors, click here.
+Remember, after the initial 1000 1970 Rebel Machines were built in white with the r/w/b stripe kit, you could get a Machine in ANY regular production color, including the last year Big Bad colors.
+This is mentioned in the Rebel Machine Press Kit from 1969.

 There was 68 of these made according to some literature I have.
-Some put the figure at 50, others, 42.
-Who cares.
+Some put the figure at 50, others, 43.
+AMC's Production shows only 43 1971 Matador 2 doors made with a 401...however, as mentioned, the 360V8 was also used.

-It is one of the rarest American Motors musclecars ever built.
+It is still one of the rarest American Motors musclecars ever built.

 At the time, the vehicle was owned by longtime AMCer and vendor Pat Wnek who is listed on my vendors list.
-He sold it to Dominic Silvestri, who sold it to Dan ??, who sold it to Brad Denning who has done a awesome job on it.
+He sold it to Dominic Silvestri, who sold it to Dan ??, who sold it to Brad Denning who rotisseried it.
+It is currently in Canada in private collection in Canada.

 I would love to see a 1973 NASCAR Matador package, which was available to AMC buyers who bought same 2 door body style in 1973, which was the last year of this particular wonderful body.
 What a neat piece of AMC history.
 John Rosa has some neat tidbits on his site about this car and it's travels and restoration.